peter-roland-toth/AoC-2020-Python/README.md

 ## Day 14
 An easy puzzle with a lot of bit manipulation involved.
 In the second part I used dynamic programming to generate all the possible memory addresses from the bit masks.

+## Day 15
+Just used brute force for the second part as it does the job in under a minute.